jmarcellusc/jmarcellusc/README.md

   *  **Phase 3** - **Pending**, Incorporation into or Methods of Data Transfer to Ontological Database

 ## Geologic Mapping
-I'll be starting to create digital geological maps, including interactive websites and products.
+Implementing a [New Geologic Mapping](https://github.com/jmarcellusc/Earth-Systems-Geologic-Map-Project/) scheme that incorporates modern standards to better reflect utility infrastructure changes, moving beyond outdated conventional mapping practices.
+I'll be starting to create digital geological map, including interactive websites and products.
 The current process is the creation of surface models; 2 of material impervious type (canopy and ground); 2 of elevation type (hillshade and elevation contour).
 These are fundamental models that will overlay geologic information.
 I'll be starting with geologic maps in the State of Texas.
 * **Phase 1** - [Impervious "Permeability" Canopy Model](https://ee-marcelluscampes.projects.earthengine.app/view/hydroimpervious-canopy-surface) - **"Model Created",** this preliminary model data that is the basis for the Hydrologic Impervious Ground Model (currently in progress) and serves in illustrating regions where geologic area is covered by anthropogenic (man-made) materials or natural vegetation canopy.
 * **Phase 2** -  [Impervious "Permeability" Ground Model](https://ee-marcelluscampes.projects.earthengine.app/view/hydroimpervious-canopy-surface) - **"Model Created",** this is presented with Phase 1, Canopy-Model.
 Both the canopy and ground models will be added to a geologic map as an overlay, highlighting anthropogenic (man-made) ground, vegetation canopy only, and water.
   * Updated: [Overturn Maps Tools](https://www.dropbox.com/scl/fi/mvjrtkn8zqkrv2iwz6ou3/Overture-Maps-Downloader-v1b.zip?rlkey=q9mdeu0skhzc76kjwmys2q66s&st=7tsj5me4&dl=0)